DanielFerrariR/tr2sa/README.md

 - tax corrections
 - received stock gift

-## Import cash balance
+## Update cash balance

-You need to manually add your current cash balance in Snowball Analytics.
+You need to manually update your current cash balance in Snowball Analytics.

-1 - Go to the current portfolio settings and change 'Cash accounting' to 'All cash movements'
+1 - Go to the current portfolio settings and make sure 'Cash accounting' is in 'Current balance'

 2 - Import the CSV

-3 - Go to the portfolio settings again and change 'Cash accounting' to 'Current balance'

-4 - Go to the cash balance => click in the currency => three dots button => Edit balance
+4 - Go to https://snowball-analytics.com/cash and update your cash balance.

-5 - Put your real cash balance from Trade Republic.

-Note, importing a CSV with 'Cash accounting' as 'Current balance' will remove your cash balance.
-You can do all these steps again to re-add it or go to https://snowball-analytics.com/cash to add it there as the mobile application doesn't have this option.

 ## What is currently supported